The best answer to that will come from the students themselves...

 We understand that you might be worried about our older students, but in reality they tend to use break and lunch to spend time with their friends.
 You should find that they are happy to help you if you ask them, but other than that they are just like you and want to spend time with their friends or at clubs.
 They were in Year 7 once too!

 If you feel that you need some help during the day, the best place to go is the Lower School Office.
 A lady called Mrs Mulhare lives here and she has answers to all the most common problems and questions.
-Your Head of Year will also have a desk here and you can talk to her if you need to.
+Your Head of Year and Assistant Head of Year will also have desks here and you can talk to them if you need to.

 We also have lots of Student Support staff around, and there is always someone in the Medical Room too.